Morrantho/Lectures/Python/week1day2.md

 ### Lists

-Lists are like arrays in that they store data or multiple values as indices (numbers) as opposed to key / value pairs.
+Lists are like arrays in that they store data or multiple values as indices (numbers) as opposed to key / value pairs (dictionaries).

 ```python
 shoppingList = [